IEP — Individualized Education Program for school behavior problems

 What is an IEP?

-An Individualized Education Program, as the name suggests, is an individualized (or customized) program of supports and services designed to enable a child to learn the general education curriculum.
-This program is created by the IEP team – composed of the child’s parents, teacher, special educators, and school administrator – who work together to construct an educational plan based on their knowledge of the child’s unique needs and abilities.
-An IEP is typically composed of accommodations (changes in how the child is taught so that the child can successfully learn the same material and meet the same expectations as their classmates), modifications (changes in assignments, usually to reduce demands on the child), special education services, along with OT, PT, speech and language therapy, counseling and other supports as necessary.
-Children as young as 3 can qualify for IEPs and receive services such as attending special education pre-schools free of charge.
+An Individualized Education Program is an individualized program of supports and services designed to enable a child to learn the general education curriculum.
+This program is created by the IEP team — composed of the child’s parents, teacher, special educators, and school administrator — who work together to construct an educational plan based on their knowledge of the child’s unique needs and abilities.
+An IEP is typically composed of accommodations (changes in how the child is taught so that the child can successfully learn the same material as classmates), modifications (changes in assignments, usually to reduce demands), special education services, along with OT, PT, speech and language therapy, counseling and other supports as necessary.
+Children as young as 3 can qualify for IEPs and receive services free of charge.

 You might not think that your child has one of these eligible conditions.
-He or she might seem to be doing “fine” academically.
-Your child might also be able to focus intently on video games or other preferred activities.
-It can seem like he or she is lazy or stubborn, and “just wants to do what (s)he wants to do.”
-However, one of these disabilities still may be present masquerading as a lack of motivation or oppositionality.
-The disabilities can be subtle and difficult to identify – even by experienced teachers – and require an evaluation by specially trained mental health clinicians.
-This evaluation typically involves cognitive and educational testing.
+He or she might seem to be doing “fine” academically, or may be able to focus intently on video games.
+It can seem like your child is lazy or stubborn.
+However, one of these disabilities may still be present — masquerading as a lack of motivation or oppositionality.
+The disabilities can be subtle and difficult to identify even by experienced teachers, and require an evaluation by specially trained mental health clinicians, typically involving cognitive and educational testing.

-You might worry about your child being subject to stigma as a “Sped Ed” kid, or his or her Special Education record will make it more difficult to get into college.
+You might worry about your child being stigmatized as a “Sped Ed” kid, or that a Special Education record will make it harder to get into college.
 I have never seen either of these things happen in over 25 years of practice.
-Successful IEPs improve a child’s behavior, self-esteem, motivation and lead to much more success over the long run.
-Without an IEP academic and discipline problems can get much worse.
-The child starts to feel stupid or like a “bad kid.”
-Kids can develop a dislike for school, get angry, depressed, not try and act out more.
+Successful IEPs improve a child’s behavior, self-esteem, and motivation — and lead to much more success over the long run.
+Without an IEP, academic and discipline problems can get much worse.
+The child starts to feel stupid or like a “bad kid,” develops a dislike for school, gets angry, depressed, and acts out more.
 When these negative effects occur, the child’s self-esteem and prospects for the future truly suffer.

 What can an IEP do?

-An IEP may include accommodations, modifications, special education services and other services (such as OT, PT, counseling, Behavioral Assessments and Plans, Speech and Language Therapy, Reading help, Social Skills groups), and assistive technologies.
-IEPs frequently assign a special educator to the child who acts as a liaison between teachers and parents to help keep track of assignments and to deal quickly with academic or behavioral problems that arise in a manner that fits with the child’s specific developmental needs.
-IEPs also typically include access to a learning center where the student can receive tutoring and support to finish assignments.
-What your child’s IEP would include depends on the specifics of his or her situation; it is an individualized program that is created just for your child with input from the people who know him or her best: your child’s teachers, special educators, and school administrators.
-As specified in the IDEA legislations, the goal of the IEP is to set your child up for academic, social, and behavioral success at school and to prepare him or her “for employment and independent living” in the future.
+An IEP may include accommodations, modifications, special education services and other supports such as OT, PT, counseling, Behavioral Assessments and Plans, Speech and Language Therapy, reading help, and Social Skills groups.
+IEPs frequently assign a special educator who acts as a liaison between teachers and parents to help keep track of assignments and to deal quickly with academic or behavioral problems that arise.
+IEPs also typically include access to a learning center where the student can receive tutoring and support.
+As specified in the IDEA, the goal of the IEP is to set your child up for academic, social, and behavioral success at school and to prepare him or her for employment and independent living in the future.

 How do you get an IEP?

-For your child to qualify for an IEP, he or she needs to have a disability which interferes with your child learning the general education curriculum.
+For your child to qualify for an IEP, he or she needs to have a disability which interferes with learning the general education curriculum.
 The process for applying for an IEP is complex.
 Understood.org and Wrightslaw.com both provide excellent overviews.
-You can find a detailed discussion of IEP law and the IEP application process in Wrightslaw: From Emotions to Advocacy: The Special Education Survival Guide, by Peter W. D. Wright and Pamela Darr Wright.
+You can find a detailed discussion of IEP law and the application process in Wrightslaw: From Emotions to Advocacy by Peter W. D. Wright and Pamela Darr Wright.

-Many families choose to consult with a Special Education Advocate as they embark on the path of seeking an IEP for their child.
-Special Education Advocates are professionals who guide families through each step of the IEP process from the initial request for an IEP evaluation from the school, to helping hire experts (psychologists, psychiatrists, neuropsychologists, lawyers) to conduct independent evaluations, to attending IEP meetings to offer advice and advocacy, and finally helping determine whether to accept or reject the school’s proposed IEP (or the school’s determination that the child does not qualify for an IEP).
+Many families choose to consult with a Special Education Advocate as they embark on the path of seeking an IEP.
+Advocates guide families through each step of the process — from the initial request for an IEP evaluation, to helping hire independent evaluators (psychologists, psychiatrists, neuropsychologists), to attending IEP meetings, and finally helping determine whether to accept or reject the school’s proposed IEP.

 Hiring an advocate and experts can be quite expensive.
 However, it is an investment in your child’s future.
-Special Education services are expensive and schools have limited resources.
 Even the most supportive schools can have a subtle bias towards restricting access to IEPs.
-Therefore, having your own advocate and your own independent evaluations is essential.
-It is important to find a qualified and experienced Education Advocate.
+Having your own advocate and independent evaluations is essential.
 Other parents at your child’s school who have been through the IEP process are the best source for recommendations.
-Another resource is the Yellow Pages for Kids (www.yellowpagesforkids.com).
+Another resource is the Yellow Pages for Kids.